longjl1/Time-to-mato/docs/ui-principles.md

 - [2025-05-13] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.

 - [2025-05-17] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.

+- [2025-05-27] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.